 Fix 6 – Verify integrity of your game files

 Missing or corrupted game files are known to break your game.
-To see if this is the case, you just need to make a few clicks to validate your game files.
+To see if that’s the case, you just need to make a few clicks to validate your game files.

 1) Launch Steam.